-HOME-TBRA target populations are restricted to chronically homeless individuals/families, homeless individuals/families with a disability, individuals/families with a disability who are at risk of homelessness, and other special needs as designated by the local continuum of care (CoC) and outlined in a specific grant application.
-As a result, the overwhelming majority of HOME-TBRA participants are homeless or at risk of homelessness.
+Substantial Amendment #4 to the 2015-2019 Consolidated Plan made updates the HOME-TBRA program eligibility.
+Going forward, HOME-TBRA target populations are now restricted to homeless individuals/families and homeless individuals/families who are at risk of homelessness.
+As a result, all HOME-TBRA participants are homeless or at risk of homelessness.

 Wisconsin HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all qualifying members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
-They are also required to identify those target populations least likely to apply for HOME-TBRA, and determine what special outreach activities will ensure the target populations are fully informed about HOME-TBRA.
+They are also required to identify those target populations least likely to apply for HOME-TBRA and determine what special outreach activities will ensure the target populations are fully informed about HOME-TBRA.

 Wisconsin HOME-TBRA programs are required to participate in coordinated entry and assessment via the Wisconsin HMIS.
-HMIS was implemented at the continuum of care (CoC) level; as of May 2018, all eight Wisconsin HOME-TBRA programs are active participants.
+HMIS was implemented at the continuum of care (CoC) level; all Wisconsin HOME-TBRA programs are active participants.